ttseno/chat-app/README.md

 dotnet run
 ```

-After the backend is setup, you can open the ``ChatFrontend/index.html`` in your browser and start using the application.
+When the backend is up and running, you can open the ``ChatFrontend/index.html`` in your browser and start using the application.

 ## Tests

-Run tests with the following command in the **/ChatBackend** folder:
+Run the backend tests with the following command in the **/ChatBackend** folder:
 ```
 dotnet test
 ```